wissensalt/react-kafka-rest-proxy/README.md

-# React Kafka Rest Proxy
+# React Kafka REST Proxy
-This is an exmple implementation of Kafka Rest Proxy with Publisher/ Subscriber client using React (Frontend) and SpringBoot (Backend).
+This is an example implementation of Kafka REST Proxy with Publisher/ Subscriber client using React (Frontend) and SpringBoot (Backend).

 ## Application Flows:
-- Frontend will pub/sub through kafka rest proxy.
+- Frontend will pub/sub through Kafka REST proxy.
 - Frontend must be authenticated via Microsoft Entra before doing pub/sub.
+- API to Kafka REST Proxy may be different.
+In this Repository, API Gateway and Lambda Function are used to communicate to Kafka REST Proxy
 - Backend will pub/sub through kafka directly.
 - Backend does not need to authenticate to communicate with kafka.